VW Coaching Staff

 Allison's goal is to help young athletes balance the technical, physical, and mental dimensions of rowing while achieving their highest performance in both sport and personal life.
 Allison received her university degree at Simon Fraser University, Burnaby BC, and has her Canadian Level 4 coaching certificate.

 Allison's crews at Strokes have earned a silver in the Women's Youth Lightweight 8+ in 2015 and gold in the Women's Youth 4+ in 2016 at the USRowing Youth Nationals.

 Anita coached at Oakland Strokes from 2003 to 2005 as a novice assistant coach and in 2014 as a middle school coach.
+In 2015 she moved to the Varsity Women’s squad as an assistant coach and in the Fall of 2016 acted as Interim Head Coach while Allison Ray was on maternity leave.
 She has a USRowing Level II Coaching certification.

 Anita began her rowing career in 1999 as a walk-on coxswain on the UC Berkeley’s men’s team in 1999.
 She completed her tenure at UC Berkeley on the women’s team, competing in two NCAA championships, winning Pac-10s and helping her team place 3rd at NCAAs in 2002.
 Anita still actively competes on the masters level, having won gold at Masters Nationals, Head of the Charles, and the San Diego Crew Classic.
 She was a 2011 finalist for USRowing’s Masters Rower of the Year.